-You can see from the table above that assuming you have NO other income besides taxable dividend income, in Ontario, you would pay very little income tax (up to a particular point).
+So, you can see from the link assuming you have NO other income besides taxable dividend income, in Ontario, you would pay very little income tax (up to a particular point).
 This is mostly due to the dividend tax credit outlined above.
 So, essentially, any retiree that relied on just dividend income (and no other taxable income sources in Ontario or many other provinces and territories for that matter) could effectively live off $50,000 or so per year, per person in tax-free income!

 If $50,000 to live from tax-free isn’t enough, well, you may have a partner or spouse too.
 So, between you both, that could be $100,000 per year in combined tax-free income (depending on the province that you live in of course)!

 What about foreign dividends?

 Foreign dividends are not eligible for the Dividend Tax Credit in Canada in any situation.

 Therefore, investors receiving dividends in Canada from a foreign corporation will pay a higher tax rate on them without Dividend Tax Credit relief.
 Something to think about when it comes to asset location – what stocks to own where!

 (Given that foreign corporations are generally not subject to Canadian corporate tax, this means dividends you receive from foreign corporations are not subject to the gross-up, nor are you eligible for the dividend tax credit.
 Foreign dividends you receive, such as those paid by U.S. or European companies, are fully taxable to you.
 This tax treatment results in higher taxes payable on a foreign dividend than on a Canadian-source dividend.
 In addition, there may be withholding tax on the foreign dividends.
 In a non-registered account at least, you can claim a federal foreign tax credit to a maximum of 15% on your Canadian income tax return.)